deusVult69/krunker-glass-css/README.md

 ![Customization](https://github.com/deusVult69/krunker-glass-css/blob/main/screenshots/glass-custom.jpg?raw=true "customization screen")

 ## How to Use
 To always have the latest version: download or copy `main_custom.css`.

 ---
+If you want animations (switching between menu and game ui) you can use this file `main_custom_anim.css`.

+---
 Found bugs or issues?
 Feel free to dm me on discord - `hardypr0`.